Prometheus-X-association/data-value-chain-tracker/README.markdown

 ### Features/Main Functionalities

 Key functionalities:
-1. Manage data veracity level agreements
+1. xxxx
-2. Provide means to verify the veracity of exchanged data
+2. xxx
-3. Log results of verification
+3. xxx

-DVA also potentially enables proving/verifying such properties about the shared data that are related to additional, sensitive (eg due to GDPR) data, without disclosing them (possibly using zero-knowledge proofs).
+DVCT also potentially enables proving/verifying such properties about the shared data that are related to additional, sensitive (eg due to GDPR) data, without disclosing them (possibly using zero-knowledge proofs).

 ### Technical Usage Scenarios

-With DVA, data exchange participants can be assured that the data fulfils predefined quality requirements.
+With DVCT, data exchange participants can be assured that the data fulfils predefined quality requirements.

 #### Management of Veracity Level Agreements